Gateway to College

 - live in a participating school district: Portland Public, David Douglas*, Beaverton*, Hillsboro*, Tigard/Tualatin*, Lake Oswego* or Sherwood*

-* Must be approved by your school district to qualify.
+* Must be approved by your school district to qualify. **Under certain circumstances, students with more that 17 credits may still be considered

 The Support You Need